simonkaufmann/Viennice/README.md

 ## What can the OS do?

-Only very basic stuff.
-A small keyboard driver and interrupts are implemented.
-Apart from that extensions are appreciated.
+Interrupts, keyboard driver and text mode graphic driver are implemented